Colleverde: Contemporary history

 Today's urban area of Colleverde started to develop in the 1970.
 It was followed in the 1980s by the creation of other areas adjacent to it, such as Colleverde 2, Vena d'Oro and Parco Azzurro, composed of terraced and detached houses, sometimes with big gardens within them and an architecture similar to Swiss chalets.

 Since 1971 the area was promoted as a place where to peacefully live and for young families to start over whilst staying near Rome.
 Initially, the urban area revolved solely around the first modern road built in the area, via Monte Bianco.
 The first significant wave of settlers arrived in 1977 (prior to that the area was mainly inhabited by sparse merchants) from Sicily.
 The local church was inaugurated by Pope John Paul II in 1990.

+In 1995, Vincenzo Silvano Casulli discovered asteroid 7665 Putignano, which he named after his hometown Putignano.

-Troughout the 2000s and 2010s there was a presence of right-wing extremists in the area.
+Throughout the 2000s and 2010s there was a presence of right-wing extremists in the area.
 The extremists included CasaPound, S.P.Q.R.
-Skins, the Raido militants and Blood & Honour which had occupied a building within Colleverde, naming it "Casa d'Italia a Colleverde" (House of Italy in Colleverde).
+Skins, Comunità Militante RAIDO and Blood & Honour which had occupied a building within Colleverde, naming it "Casa d'Italia a Colleverde" (House of Italy in Colleverde).
 The building became a meeting point for various far righters from Italy, England and other nations.
 Despite the illegal occupation, which started in 2007, the far right extremists were not kicked out up until 2019.
 The area continued to be ideologically tense even after the various organizations were kicked out of it, with incidents such as recurring fascist symbolism and the vandalization of an anti-fascist mural located on a local school.